raccoongang/openprocurement.auctions.lease.rg/docs/source/overview.rst

 Project status
 --------------

-..
-ASK: The project has pre alpha status.
+The project currently is in beta status.

 The source repository for this project is on GitHub: https://github.com/prozorro-sale/openprocurement.auctions.lease